DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/21-Central-Limit-Theorem.md

 ## Homework Problems

-\indent 1.
-Suppose we roll a fair six-sided die and let $X$ be the resulting number.
+1. Suppose we roll a fair six-sided die and let $X$ be the resulting number.
 The distribution of $X$ is discrete uniform.
 (Each of the six discrete outcomes is equally likely.)

 a.
 Suppose we roll the fair die 5 times and record the value of $\bar{X}$, the *mean* of the resulting rolls.
 Under the central limit theorem, what should be the distribution of $\bar{X}$?
 b.
 Simulate this process in `R`.
 Plot the resulting empirical distribution of $\bar{X}$ and report the mean and standard deviation of $\bar{X}$.
 Was it what you expected?